-North Korea rebuffs U.S. offer of December talks
+North Korea rebuffs U.S. offer of December talks, urges halt in military drills

 Esper said on Wednesday he was open to changes in U.S. military activity in South Korea if it helped diplomats trying to jump-start stalled talks with North Korea.

+“I assess his comment reflected Trump’s thinking and was part of the U.S. side’s positive efforts to revive the momentum for talks,” he said in a statement carried by KCNA.

+“But if ... the hostile provocation against us is carried out, we won’t help but responding with shocking punishment that the United States can’t afford.”

-Pyongyang has derided the U.S.-South Korea exercises as hostile, even in the current reduced form.
+Pyongyang has decried the U.S.-South Korea exercises as hostile, even in the current reduced form.
 On Wednesday, it threatened to retaliate if the allies go ahead with scheduled drills in a rare statement from the State Affairs Commission, a top governing body chaired by leader Kim Jong Un.

 Cheong Seong-chang, a senior fellow at South Korea’s Sejong Institute think-tank, said the North’s statement appeared to be aimed at justifying future North Korean military actions.